alexisakira/Pareto_time_space/Estimating Pareto exponents/readme.txt

+Replication files for "Capital and Labor Income Pareto Exponents across Time and Space", Section 3 by Tjeerd de Vries and Alexis Akira Toda, Review of Income and Wealth

 To replicate the Pareto exponent estimates, as well as the test statistics reported in Appendix Table C (omitted for publication), follow the steps: